 Changing the Object Origin

 Your mushroom is sprouting up nicely!
-However, at the moment your mushroom is not exactly sitting on the ground; it passes through the XY plane, as shown below:
+However, at the moment your mushroom is almost fully buried underground, as shown in this front view:

-To do this, hit the A key to deselect everything.
-Next, switch to vertex select (by clicking the button in the bottom toolbar), and select the center bottom vertex in the stalk, as shown below:
+To start off, double tap the A key to deselect everything.
+Next, switch to Vertex Select mode and select the center bottom vertex in the stalk.

-Now press Shift-S and choose Cursor to Selected.
-The 3D cursor will move to the vertex that is selected.
-Hit A to deselect all.
+Now press Shift + S and choose Cursor to Selected.
+The 3D cursor moved to the selected vertex, which is exactly where the origin should be placed.

-Don’t forget to save all your hard work!
-Go to File > Save, or simply press Command-S; choose a location, name your project “mushroom”, then hit enter twice or click Save As Blender File.
+Now don’t forget to save all your hard work.
+Navigate to File ► Save, or simply press CTRL/Command + S to open the save dialog.
+Next, choose a good location, name your project “Mushroom.blend” and hit Enter twice or click the Save As button.

 Coloring the Mushroom